 Supporting Christian refugees is the primary function of the organisation, however, other work includes advocating on their behalf in the European and UK governments.
 Significant progress has been made by working in collaboration with a number of well-established NGOs, to obtain recognition of the unique challenges faced by religious minority refugees.

-Research conducted by the ICC highlighted that 88% of all Christian refugees have experienced or witnessed faith-based persecution and discrimination at the hands of extremist Islamists in their home countries, en-route to Europe and significantly, continue to do so in Europe’s refugee accommodation.
+Research conducted by the ICC highlighted that 88% of all Christian refugees have experienced or witnessed faith-based persecution and discrimination in their home countries, en-route to Europe and significantly, continue to do so in Europe’s refugee accommodation.
 See our reports for more details.

 Painting in the Orthodox Church in the diocese of Nea Ionia and Nea Philadelphia -depicting the historic connection between the Church, refugees and the diocese.